The disturbing deaths of Kris Kremers and Lisanne Froon on their La Pianista Hike in Panama

 The Travel Channel’s “Lost in the Wild - Hike into Hell” featured the disappearance of Kris and Lisanne.
 The presenters, Kinga Philipps and J.J.
 Kelley showed simply that if Kris and Lisanne had removed photo #509 manually, any time before the first nighttime photo was made, it would have never even known that it had been deleted because the following photo (the first nighttime photo) would have automatically received photo number #509.

-The strangest pictures on the camera and perhaps of most interest were 90 photos taken on April 8th between 01:00 AM and 04:00 AM, many in complete darkness, with rain falling.
+The strangest pictures on the camera and perhaps of most interest were 90 photos taken on April 8 between 1 am and 4 am, many in complete darkness, with rain falling.
 Some were taken a few seconds apart, and others up to 15 minutes later.
 Several shots appear to have been taken deliberately as they were not blurred, indicating that they were not taken under duress.
 At this point, the girls had been in the rainforest for a week.

-A single close-up seems to show a wound to the right side of Kris' head in the temple area and blood on her hair.
+A single close-up seems to show a wound to the right side of Kris's head in the temple area and blood on her hair.
 Lisanne may have been using the camera to offer clues to subsequent rescuers where Kris was if she needed to be left behind because of injuries.

 The Cellphones - Samsung Galaxy and iPhone